AdaCore/gnatcoverage/tools/gnatcov/examples/support/README.md

 * `base.gpr`: project file to be extended by each example project file, to inherit a number of common attributes.

+Configuration parameters are latched in a `conf.gpr` project file at build time, allowing use without having to re-specify all the values through scenario variables afterwards. `conf.gpr` is generated from a `conf-template.gpr` file by substituting patterns with actual values.

 The general GPR hierarchy is as follows:

                :   common.gpr
+               :   conf.gpr  <-- conf-template.gpr
                :      w  w
                :      |  |
      support/  :      | libsupport.gpr (With common)